Averyrow16/DarkSoulsGPT/README.md

 ## Architecture

-The model follows the GPT architecture from the research paper Attention Is All You Need (Vaswani et al., 2017), but scaled down to run on a single GPU.
+The model is a simple decoder-style Transformer based on the architecture introduced in Attention Is All You Need (Vaswani et al., 2017), implemented from scratch in PyTorch.

     Input tokens
         |